Democratic Kampuchea: Economy

+Attempts at agricultural expansion, including dry-season rice farming, were effected by the construction of new irrigation infrastructure, such as reservoirs, dams, and canals.
+For example, the Trapeang Thmor reservoir in Battambang province, designed to hold 300 million cubic meters of water, was dug by the manual labor of some 30,000 workers in 1977, feeding multiple canals to bring water to surrounding rice fields.

 There was an "Angkorian" component to economic policy.
 That ancient kingdom had grown rich and powerful because it controlled extensive irrigation systems that produced surpluses of rice.
 Agriculture in modern Cambodia depended, for the most part, on seasonal rains.
 By building a nationwide system of irrigation canals, dams, and reservoirs, the leadership believed it would be possible to produce rice on a year-round basis.
 It was the "new people" who suffered and sacrificed the most to complete these ambitious projects.

 Although the Khmer Rouge implemented an "agriculture first" policy in order to achieve self-sufficiency, they were not, as some observers have argued, "back-to-nature" primitivists.
 Although the 1970–75 war and the evacuation of the cities had destroyed or idled most industry, small contingents of workers were allowed to return to the urban areas to reopen some plants.

 Like their Chinese counterparts, the Cambodian communists had great faith in the inventive power and the technical aptitude of the masses, and they constantly published reports of peasants' adapting old mechanical parts to new uses.
 Similar to Mao's regime, which had attempted unsuccessfully to build a new steel industry based on backyard furnaces during the Great Leap Forward, the Khmer Rouge sought to move industry to the countryside.
 Significantly, the seal of Democratic Kampuchea displayed not only sheaves of rice and irrigation sluices, but also a factory with smokestacks.